Custom Church Music

-While we don’t play a lot of religious services in churches, the ones we do are always really special.
+While we don’t play a lot of church music, so the ones we do are always really special.

 We recently got contacted by one of our favorite clients about playing flute and guitar music a Catholic mass service in celebration of her mother’s 80th birthday.
 In the past we have played music for a Catholic/Jewish wedding at a golf course in Scottsdale for this client as well as a Divine Mercy Celebration in Mesa, Arizona.

 As always, this clients knew exactly what kind of music she would like to help celebrate her mother’s birthday at St Maria Goretti Roman Catholic Church in Scottsdale.
 She requested the following music:

 Entrance of the priest: “How Great Thou Art”, a Christian hymn based on a Swedish traditional melody and a poem written by Carl Boberg (1859–1940) in 1885.

 Holy Communion: “Altisimo Senor” (Most High Lord)

 After the homily: “Ave Maria” composed by Franz Schubert in 1825 as part of his Op.
 52, a setting of seven songs from Walter Scott’s popular narrative poem The Lady of the Lake, loosely translated into German.

 After Holy Communion: “Pescador de Hombre” (“Lord, You Have Come”) by Cesareo Gabarian

 Alleluia Mode VI, a plainchant alleluia setting sometimes known as the Threefold Alleluia.
 The original source is unknown.

 Ave Maria and How Great Thou Art are standard in our repertoire and Pescador de Hombre we had played them before.
 Since we didn’t have it already, we had to arrange Altisimo Senor and Alleluia Mode VI for flute and guitar.
 We were able to easily arrange these.

 The mass was attended by a small number of the birthday girl’s family and friends.
 Everyone wore masks inside the church and the church did a wonderful job of cleaning and keeping parishioners distanced from one another.